 What Are the Levels of Brain Injury?

-As you will read below, brain rehabilitation therapy is worthwhile, no matter your injury.
-However, the level of injury you experienced determines the amount of function you need to restore.
+The level of injury you have determines the amount of function you need to recover.
 Therefore, it’s important to understand the levels of brain injury you can experience to determine where you fall in that spectrum.

 Levels of Brain Injury